speedmax/h2o-php/README.md

 __Filter chaining__

-You can chain multiple filters together and use a pipe ( | ) character to seperate them. `{{ document.body|escape|nl2br }}`
+You can chain multiple filters together and use a pipe ( | ) character to separate them. `{{ document.body|escape|nl2br }}`

 __Filter arguments__

 Filters can accept arguments for example `{{ document.description|truncate 20 }}`
-will display first 20 character of document descriptiom.
-Moreover, there are cases you want to pass multiple arguments and you can use comma( , ) to seperate them
+will display first 20 character of document description.
+Moreover, there are cases you want to pass multiple arguments and you can use comma( , ) to separate them
 `{{ person.bio|truncate 20, "..." }}`

 __Filter named arguments__